Updated: August 17, 2020

 Out-of-State: Students coming to campus from states on the New York State Restricted Travel List will need to quarantine on campus for 14 days and will need to arrive on August 17, 2020.

 All other students will need to quarantine on campus for 7 days and will need to arrive on their assigned date August 19–22, 2020.

 One friend, parent, or family member will be allowed in the residence halls to help students move in.

-All students and their guests must where a face covering at all times.
+All students and their guest must where a face mask at all times.